DesvoSoft/DesvoSoft/README.md

 ## ️ Hi there!

-I'm a university student on a quest to become an indie game developer.
+My name is Johan, known as Desvo, and I'm a quest to become an indie game developer.

 Fueled by a passion for video games, independent creation, I'm actively learning to bring my game ideas to life and explore web and software development possibilities.